Students considering or planning to undertake a placement

 • Arranging a Placement (Part 2): Advice and guidance around logistical aspects such as visas/immigration, housing, insurance, health/safety and health care.

-• Arranging a Placement (Part 3): Advice on financial aspects including tuition fees payable to Imperial for the year in which a placement takes place, fees payable to a host university, UK Student Finance, banking while abroad, the Turing Scheme, when you might be experiencing financial difficulties.
+• Arranging a Placement (Part 3): Advice on financial aspects including tuition fees payable to Imperial for the year in which a placement takes place, fees payable to a host university, UK Student Finance, banking while abroad, the Turing Scheme, when you might be experiencing financial difficultiess.

-• On Your Placement, including keeping in touch with your home dept, considering your well-being; dealing with emergencies.
+• On your placement, including keeping in touch with your home dept, considering your well-being; dealing with emergencies.

-• At the End of Your Placement, including the provision of feedback.
+• At the end of your placement, including the provision of feedback.

 • Non-exhaustive checklist for a placement abroad (with reference to the template Pre-departure Checklist and Emergency Contacts Form)